Welcome to Greencross Vets Sandringham

 The latest in-house laboratory equipment allows our vets to perform a range of diagnostic tests to achieve accurate, rapid diagnosis of your pets’ health status.

-Iodine therapy is used for the treatment of hypothyroidism in cats.
-If your cat has been diagnosed with hypothyroidism, we can help.
+Iodine therapy is used for the treatment of hyperthyroidism in cats.
+If your cat has been diagnosed with hyperthyroidism, we can help

 We offer premium cat boarding facilities for your pet.
 Ask us about our cat boarding service today.